 - Open Rate – how many people opened the email.
 20-30% is typical here*.

 - Click-through Rate – how many people clicked to your website from the email.
 Anywhere between 2-5% is normal*.

 - Conversion Rate – the ultimate statistic; how many people actually made a transaction!

 Monitoring the campaign is easy; services such as ActiveCampaign include in-depth analytics, which allow you to make smarter marketing decisions in the future and improve the ROI of your marketing spending.
 Speaking of ROI…

 4. Investing in a high-quality email marketing campaign can lead to a higher ROI.

-There is one thing that digital marketing professional all agree on – investing in an email marketing campaign can pay off handsomely.
+There is one thing that digital marketing professionals all agree on – investing in an email marketing campaign can pay off handsomely.
 The average ROI on an email campaign was $38 per $1 invested in 2015!
 Can you really go wrong with that type of return?

 Putting it All Together

-Hopefully you now see that the importance of email marketing is still growing over 20 years since the commercialization of email.
+Hopefully, you now see that the importance of email marketing is still growing over 20 years since the commercialization of email.
 This is a great tactic to get up close and personal with your prospective customers; no other medium of marketing allows for this much personalization.
-All of this comes at a relatively cheap price especially when you use a powerful service such as ActiveCampaign.
-The low cost and high potential for earnings makes for a great combination – meaning you’ll have a stellar ROI.
+All of this comes at a relatively cheap price, especially when you use a powerful service such as ActiveCampaign.
+The low-cost and high potential for earnings makes for a great combination – meaning you’ll have a stellar ROI.